Thune decries ‘cancel culture’ against Republicans who voted to convict Trump amid uncertain Senate GOP future

 CLICK HERE TO GET THE FOX NEWS APP

-This could potentially put the NRSC in an awkward spot in races Trump is campaigning in of having to spend resources during the primaries and essentially against the former president who is still widely adored by the GOP base.
+This could potentially put the NRSC in an awkward spot in races Trump is campaigning in.
+It may be forced to spend resources during the primaries as it essentially fights against the former president who is still widely adored by the GOP base.

 Scott will also have to deal with potentially reluctant donors ahead of 2022, as The Hill reported Thursday that some GOP strategists and megadonors say high-dollar donations may sit on the sideline "until Republicans get their act together."